 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in Hertfordshire Safeguarding Children Board Inter-agency Procedures and Part 4 of 'Keeping Children Safe in Education', DfE (2018) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
-The Hertfordshire LADO Service can be contacted on 0300 123 4043.
+We will always ensure that the procedures outlined in Hertfordshire Safeguarding Children Partnership (HSCP) Part 4 of 'Keeping Children Safe in Education', DfE (2024) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
+The Hertfordshire LADO Service can be contacted on 0300 1234 043.